 Right… except for the fact that his credit was too bad to actually get the car in his name.
 I guess it was a good thing for him that he was married to someone whose credit score is 802.
 And a very bad thing for me, it would turn out.

 That decision to put the new car in my name came only 6 months after we were married.
 I was naive and happy and in love.
 I trusted this man.
-Just 5 days later I would make a discovery of images that were just a hair past child pornography on his phone.
+Just 5 days later I would make a discovery of images that were disturbingly close to child pornography on his phone.
 I would uncover layers and layers of lies.
 We would start down the path of addiction counseling, therapy, 12-step groups, and marriage counseling.
 None of it would work.
 He would continue lying.
 And 2 years later I would still be regretting the decision to sign my name on that loan document.

 Almost immediately after that nuclear DDay, talks began about getting the vehicle in Mr. Mess’s name.
 He tried at least 3 times to get a loan through his local credit union, a bank that he had been a member of for decade and where his sister had worked for over 20 years.
 Yeah… even they weren’t stupid enough to trust him with a loan.
 Time and again he was denied.

 Sometimes it was because of the multiple bills he had in collection from before he met me.
 Sometimes it was due to his incredibly low income.
 Sometimes it was due to his ridiculously large debt to income ratio.
 Sometimes it was because his credit utilization was out of this world.
-Despite my advice about getting rid of those collection bills, never, ever using more than 50% of your credit lines, and all of the other tips that helped me get a credit score well above average and into the “we’re begging you to use our bank and take our loan” realm… He never listened.
+Despite my advice about getting rid of those collection bills, never, ever using more than 50% of your credit lines, and all of the other tips that helped me get a credit score well above average, he never listened.